Bearer/bearer/docs/quickstart.md

 brew install Bearer/curio/curio
 ```

+If you need more control or another way to install Curio, we offer more [advanced installation options](https://github.com/Bearer/curio#gear-additional-installation-options).

 ## Scan your project

 The easiest way to try out Curio is with our example project, [Bear Publishing](https://github.com/Bearer/bear-publishing).
 It simulates a realistic Ruby application with common data security flaws.
 Clone or download it to a convenient location to get started.